- Prep-time: / Ready In:

 - print/save recipe

 Eggplants shine like the superstars they are in this really simple dish.
 Great for those new to curries, this foolproof recipe couldn’t be easier—it’s just one pot on the stove and ready in under 45 minutes.
 Win!
 Make a big pot on a Sunday night and you’ve easily got lunch or dinner for five days!
-Serve it with quinoa, red beet kimchi, and avocado.
+Serve it with red beet kimchi and avocado.
 Throw it onto a wrap for a curry burrito.
 Or enjoy with steamed veggies and a favorite chutney.
 There are so many ways to enjoy this fantastic, yet light, dish.
 There are more vegan eggplant dishes we'd like for you to give a try!

 Recipe adapted from Carolyn’s Pantry.

 - 1 large eggplant